We hope that you find this website highly accessible.

 We have checked the site using the following methods:

-- WAVE (Website Accessibility Evaluation) Tool,
+- Site tested with WAVE (Website Accessibility Evaluation) tool every six months.

 - Navigating the site using only the keyboard to interact with all controls, links, and menus (arrow keys, tab, enter and shift tab) – i.e. unplugging the mouse,

 - Turning on high contrast mode through the One Click Accessibility tool and navigating the site,